ailisc97/Project_Milestone_3/README.md

 ### Design
 #### Colour Scheme
 The background colour used is white.
-The nav bar and the footer are a cream colour.
+The nav bar and the footer are a grey in colour.
 The resturant card has the background in white, the words in black and a picture of the resturant.

-In the form page (signup.html) the form it's self is a white with black.
+In the form page (signup.html), and the login page (login.html) the create restaurants (create_restaurant.html) and the edit restaurant (edit_restaurant.html) the form it's self is a white with black and a user friendly button.

-In the footer the background is cream and when hovered over the media links and phone and email number it changes to dark blue.
+The search bar is on the home page (index.html) and the resturant page (restaurants.html) there is a nice blue button to serch the restaurants,tags or city.

 ####  Typography
 The font on the website is **Roboto**.
 This font was off Google Fonts.

 #### Wireframes
-Index.html page, Contact page, Create-Resturant page, Edit-Resturant page, Resturant Page, Sign Up, Sign In<br>
+Index.html page,place page, create_resturant page, edit_resturant page, Resturant Page, Sign up, Sign In and login<br>
 ![Wireframe](assets/images/)
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -